-For centuries - ever since the Holy One appeared to Ya'akov at Be'er-Sheva to tell him Do not be afraid to go down to Egypt, for I will make of you a great nation there3 - Heaven has been silent.
-Not once in the 17 years after Ya'akov arrived in Egypt, nor in the difficult decades since Ya'akov died, has the Holy One spoken a fresh word - be it of comfort, of consolation, of encouragement, of edification, of direction, of warning, or of rebuke - to any human being.
-But finally this long drought of communication from Heaven is over.
-It started quietly in the extreme isolation of the Wilderness of Sin, with the spontaneous combustion of a thorn bush.
-But that spark was just the beginning. - the startling flash of lightning that would initiate a great sustained peal of rolling thunder.
+For several centuries the parallel Created realms of ha-shamayim [the Heavens] and ha-aretz [the Earth] seemed to lose touch.
+Not once in the 17 years after Ya'akov arrived in Egypt, nor in the difficult decades that kicked off after Ya'akov died, did any human being engage the Holy One in communion or conversation.
+No fresh word from Heaven - be it one of comfort, of consolation, of encouragement, of edification, of direction, of warning, or of rebuke - was heard.
+But this long drought of communication from Heaven is finally over.
+It started quietly in the Wilderness of Sin, with the spontaneous combustion of a thorn bush.
+But that spark was just the beginning - a startling flash of lightning that initiated a great peal of rolling thunder.
 Soon rumbling sounds - like the roar of many waters - congealed into: 'Moshe!
-Moshe!' - and far beyond.
-The silence was broken.
-The status quo4 was shattered.
+Moshe!' - and the silence was broken.
+The status quo3 was shattered.
 Inertia gave way to momentum.
-The time had come for ancient roots to awaken to a new season of life.
-The Wise and Glorious Manager of the Creation Ecosystem is ready to inaugurate a new season of fruitfulness.
-To accomplish this, He wants to give a forerunner group of His 'B'tzelem Elohim' - i.e. in/of the Creator's shadow - species a radically new perspective on first their own identity, purpose, and mission and second the direction - and the destiny - toward which humanity as a species and Creation as an ecosystem should be heading.
-It will start with Moshe - but it will not be confined
+Ancient roots awakened to a new season of life.
+The Wise and Glorious Manager of the Creation Ecosystem prepared to inaugurate a new season of fruitfulness.
+To accomplish this, the Holy One wants to give a forerunner group of His 'B'tzelem Elohim' - i.e. in/of the Creator's shadow - species a radically new perspective on first their own identity, purpose, and mission and second the direction - and the destiny - toward which humanity as a species and Creation as an ecosystem should be heading.
+It will start with Moshe - but it will not be confined to him.
+The spark of Kedusha - and the vision that comes with that spark - that will ignite in that 80-year-old shepherd wearing Midyanite will spread.
+First his older brother, Aharon, will appear

 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without written permission from the author is prohibited.
-Copyright © 2024, William G. Bullock, Sr.
+Copyright © 2025, William G. Bullock, Sr.

-2 In Hebrew the phrase va'era [i.e. and I appeared] is written אָאָרָא [vav, alef, resh, alef].
+2 In Hebrew the phrase va'era [i.e. and I appeared] is written אָרָאָן [vav, alef, resh, alef].